 The major focuses on the role of the public relations practitioner or adviser and provides a theoretical framework of the industry.
 Students engage with both theory and practical projects and complete an internship placement.

-Students must maintain a grade point average of 5 or above to remain in the course.
+Students must maintain a grade point average of 5 or above to remain in the program.
 Those who do not maintain this average will be transferred to the Bachelor of Communications.

 Fees and delivery

 Fees: Varies depending on subjects selected.
 View available subjects in our handbook.

 For further information on University fees, please visit Fees and University Costs.